Kotlin/dokka/docs/topics/dokka-migration.md

 DGP seamlessly processes both Kotlin's KDoc comments and Java's Javadoc comments to extract information and create structured documentation in [HTML or Javadoc](#select-documentation-output-format) format.

 Starting with Dokka 2.0.0, you can try the Dokka Gradle plugin v2, the new version of DGP.
+With Dokka 2.0.0, you can use the Dokka Gradle plugin either in v1 or v2 modes.

 DGP v2 introduces significant improvements to DGP, aligning more closely with Gradle best practices: